Skip to page content

 What is a molar pregnancy?

-In most partial molar pregnancies, the fertilised egg contains the normal 23 chromosomes from the mother, but double the chromosomes from the father, resulting in 69 chromosomes instead of the normal 46.
+In partial molar pregnancies, the fertilised egg contains the normal 23 chromosomes from the mother, but double the chromosomes from the father, resulting in 69 chromosomes instead of the normal 46.
 This happens when chromosomes from the sperm are duplicated or when 2 sperm fertilise the same egg.
 In this case, there is some normal placental tissue among the cluster-like mass of abnormal tissue.

 How common are molar pregnancies?